timescale/docs/self-hosted/upgrades/upgrade-docker.md

 ---
 title: Upgrades within a Docker container
-excerpt: Upgrade Timescale within a Docker container
+excerpt: Upgrade TimescaleDB within a Docker container
 products: [self_hosted]
 keywords: [upgrades, Docker]
 ---

 # Upgrades within a Docker container

-If you originally installed Timescale using Docker, you can upgrade from within the Docker container.
-This allows you to upgrade to the latest Timescale version, while retaining your data.
+If you originally installed TimescaleDB using Docker, you can upgrade from within the Docker container.
+This allows you to upgrade to the latest TimescaleDB version, while retaining your data.

 <Highlight type="note">
 In this section, the examples use a Docker instance called `timescaledb`.
 If you